patocabo/js-calculator/README.md

 # JSCalculator

-JsCalcutator is a simple calculator built using HTML, CSS and JavaScript
+JsCalculator is a simple calculator built using HTML, CSS and JavaScript

 ## DEMO